KyleDarren/web-canvas-collection/README.md

 5. bouncing-ball-slide.html

-   Slide your finger to the screen to create balls that moves diagonally and bounce when it hits the screen boundary
+   Slide your finger to the screen to create balls that move diagonally and bounce when they hit the screen boundary

    <img src="https://github.com/user-attachments/assets/127b7555-a111-409a-80c2-7ac7d64b1e3a" alt="Description" width="200" height="300">